How to Draw

 I was lucky enough to attend it.

-As I had expected, most of his lecture went far above my head, but there is only one thing I’ll never forget about it.
+As I had expected, most of his lecture went far above my head, but there is one thing I’ll never forget about it.

 During his lecture, Dr. Penrose mentioned the famous triangle named after him.